 Every year, an estimated 15 million babies are born prematurely (before 37 completed weeks of gestation), and that number is only on the rise, but a woman's risk of premature birth is lowest in her early 30s, according to recent research that analyzed more than 165,000 pregnant women.

-Preterm birth complications are the leading cause of death among children younger than 5 years old, responsible for approximately one million deaths in 2015 alone, according to the World Health Organization (WHO).
-About eight percent of babies are premature, the NHS reported.
+This study provides useful findings, considering that, according to the World Health Organization (WHO), complications linked to preterm birth are "the leading cause of death" for children under 5 and were "responsible for approximately 1 million deaths in 2015."
+About 8 percent of babies are premature, the NHS reported.
 But mothers in their early 30s have the lowest risk of delivering prematurely, according to the new study published in the journal Plos One.

 The researchers from Canada and France evaluated the records of 180,000 pregnant Canadian women and narrowed the list down to 165,000 after removing women who've carried more than one baby.
 The results found that the likelihood of giving birth more than three weeks early significantly increases after women surpass the age of 40 years old — the risk is more than 20 percent higher than those in their early 30s.
 Likewise, the risk is also slightly higher for women under 30, and the researchers speculate that the reasons may include higher drug and smoking rates and the fact that younger mothers are most likely to be in their first pregnancies.

 Because there's been a steady increase of women giving birth over the age of 40, premature birth is a primary concern.
 Healthline’s State of Fertility Report 2017 found that more than half of millennial women and men are delaying parenthood for career security and financial reasons.
 In fact, more women are working than ever before, and more women are working past the age of retirement than ever before, too, according to TIME.
 So they're working harder and longer which means that, naturally, they're letting family plans take a back seat.